Like all cats, Lotto likes sleeping so much. She has really great sleeping skills, adding more cuteness to her current level.

 Every cat needs love, attention, food, water, comfort, and safety.
 When you provide these for your cat you will be amply rewarded with loyalty and love.
 Cats are affectionate to their owners and frequently like to snuggle up on the bed with them at “lights out.”
 They’re delighted to greet you after a long day at work, and seem always ready to de-stress you with their special attention.
 The emotional connection you have with your cat makes it much more than a pet — your cat can become a vital part of your family and enhance your feelings of well-being.
 Nurturing your cat is an act of love that will be returned by your adorably cute kitty!

-I am a software developer, a former road racing cyclist, and a science enthusiast.
+I am a software developer and also Veterinary Technician student at the Anadolu University.
 I take care of stray cats & dogs.
-Please consider supporting me on Patreon.
+This website's all income goes directly to our furry friends.
+Please consider supporting me on Patreon so I can help more animals!